 In 2018 we launched a diversity, equity, wellness, and inclusion (DEWI) initiative aimed at combating issues that underlie underrepresentation in STEM, as well as improve the overall inclusivity of and wellness within our own academic environment!

-DEWI is a grassroots effort created by graduate students for graduate students, with the intention of working alongside the Department of Chemistry administration to increase representation of minority groups, promote equity and inclusion within our academic community, reduce the stigmas surrounding mental health, and begin to induce positive change within our Department’s academic culture from the bottom up!
+The DEWI initiative is a grassroots effort created by and for graduate students with the intention of working alongside the Department of Chemistry administration to increase representation of minority groups, promote equity and inclusion within our academic community, reduce the stigmas surrounding mental health, and begin to induce positive change within our Department’s academic culture as defined by the student body.

-- designed and administered an academic climate survey to assess the issues affecting diversity and inclusivity within our community;
+- Designed and administered an annual academic climate survey to assess the issues affecting diversity and inclusivity within our community

-- hosted a reformatted town hall in which groups of faculty and students brainstormed practical solutions to the issues raised in the climate survey data;
+- Reformatted and hosted a town hall in which groups of faculty and students brainstormed practical solutions to the issues raised in the climate survey data

 We are excited to continue to making the Department of Chemistry a more diverse, welcoming and inclusive space for all graduate students, staff and faculty!